mwouts/itables/docs/developing.md

 pytest
 ```

-Running the `pytest` test suite is not enough to guaranty that a change won't
+Running the `pytest` test suite is not enough to guarantee that a change won't
 break `itables`.
 You also need to test that the tables are well rendered in the
 different contexts like Jupyter Book, Jupyter Lab, VS Code.